Divorce in Oklahoma (2026)

 Alimony (Spousal Support)

 Oklahoma courts may award alimony to either spouse.
 Under 43 O.S.
-Section 121, the court considers factors including the duration of the marriage, each party’s earning capacity, the standard of living during the marriage, the contributions of each spouse (including homemaking), the fault or misconduct of the parties, and the ability of the paying spouse to meet their own needs while contributing support.
+Section 121, the court considers the duration of the marriage, each party’s earning capacity, the standard of living during the marriage, contributions of each spouse (including homemaking), fault or misconduct of the parties, and the ability of the paying spouse to meet their own needs while contributing support.

 Oklahoma recognizes both temporary alimony (during the proceedings) and permanent or rehabilitative alimony (as part of the final decree).
 Courts increasingly favor rehabilitative alimony designed to help the requesting spouse become self-supporting, particularly in shorter marriages.